TRobboJ/Pi-Weather-App/README.md

 Planned:

-Add AM/PM or 24hr time option.
+Add AM/PM or 24hr time option.　✅

-Add Imperial units.
+Add Imperial units.　✅

-Add option for getting location automatically.
+Add option for getting location automatically.　☒ -> Currently only working for MapView, GetWeather needs to be updated to use the generated coordinates.

+Add rain weather map cycling.　☒